 Under the Delaware LP Act, a limited partnership may not make a distribution to a partner if, after the distribution, all liabilities of the limited partnership, other than liabilities to partners on account of their partnership interests and liabilities for which the recourse of creditors is limited to specific property of the partnership, would exceed the fair value of the assets of the limited partnership.
-For the purpose of determining the fair value of the assets of a limited partnership, the Delaware LP Act provides that the fair value of property subject to liability for which recourse of creditors is limited shall be included in the assets of the limited partnership only to the extent that the fair value of that property exceeds the nonrecourse liability.
-The Delaware LP Act provides that a limited partner who receives a distribution and knew at the time of the distribution that the distribution was in violation of the Delaware LP Act shall be liable to the limited partnership for the amount of the distribution for three years.
+For the purpose of determining the fair value of the assets of a limited partnership, the Delaware LP Act provides that the fair value of property subject to liability for which recourse of creditors is limited partnership only to the extent that the fair value of that property exceeds the nonrecourse liability.
+The Delaware LP Act provides that a limited partnership for the amount of the distribution that the distribution was in violation of the Delaware LP Act shall be liable to the limited partnership for the amount of the distribution for three years.

 Limitations on the liability of members or limited partners for the obligations of a limited liability company or limited partnership have not been clearly established in many jurisdictions.
-If, by virtue of the Partnership's ownership interest of its subsidiaries or otherwise, it were determined that the Partnership were conducting business in any jurisdiction without compliance with the applicable limited liability company or limited partnership statute, or that the right or exercise of the right by the Partnership's limited partners as a group to remove or replace the General Partner, to approve some amendments to the Crestwood Partnership Agreement, or to take other action under the Crestwood Partnership Agreement constituted "participation in the control" of the Partnership's business for purposes of the statutes of any relevant jurisdiction, then the Partnership's limited partners could be held personally liable for the Partnership's obligations under the law of that jurisdiction to the same extent as the General Partner under the circumstances.
+If, by virtue of the Partnership's ownership interest of its subsidiaries or otherwise, it were determined that the Partnership were conducting business in any jurisdiction without compliance with the applicable limited liability company or limited partnership statute, or that the right or exercise of the right by the Partnership's limited partners as a group to remove or replace the General Partner, to approve some amendments to the Crestwood Partnership Agreement, or to take other action under the Crestwood Partnership's limited partners could be held personally liable for the Partnership's obligations under the law of that jurisdiction to the same extent as the General Partner under the circumstances.
 The Partnership will operate in a manner that the General Partner considers reasonable and necessary or appropriate to preserve the limited liability of the Partnership's limited partners.